Manhattan View Nursing Home: Quality Care in Union City, NJ

 Manhattan View Nursing Home: Expert Insights into Union City’s Premier Facility

 Manhattan View Nursing Home, located at 3200 Hudson Avenue in Union City, NJ, often leads to some confusion because of its name, which suggests a location across the Hudson River in Manhattan, NY.
 Nevertheless, this facility is rooted in Union City, a culturally diverse area known for its vibrant community life.
 This setting benefits residents who appreciate being part of an engaging environment.
 According to Medicare.gov, the facility has a capacity for 127 residents and an overall CMS rating of 3 out of 5 stars.
-For families seeking quality care within the New York metropolitan area, Manhattan View Nursing Home represents a strong option.
+For families seeking care within the New York metropolitan area, Manhattan View Nursing Home represents an available option, though recent CMS and regulatory reports indicate several areas for improvement in care quality and compliance.[3]

 Overview of Manhattan View Nursing Home in Union City, NJ